-- 1.1 The application is brought before Planning Committee due to a call-in request from Councillor Daniel Wemyss due to parking concerns.
+- 1.1 The application is brought before Planning Committee due to the number of objection comments received (7).

 - 1.2 The main issues for consideration in the determination of the application are considered to be as follows:

 - The principle of development;

 - Standard of accommodation;

 - Parking;

 - Waste:

 - Amenity impacts upon neighbouring residents;

 - Impact upon the Solent Protection Areas; and

 - Any other raised matters.